Grid of Posts 3×2

 Oh dear what can the matter be?

 There was a time when throwing up in the middle of the night in a Northern town might have involved drink and drugs.
-These days I’m better prepared (bivvy bag) but it’s cycling that drives me past the point Read more
+These days I’m better prepared (bivvy bag) but it’s cycling that drives me past the point of physical no return.
+Two rides in a row now have ended in physical and… Read more

 • A tale of two rides: riding for love versus riding for glory…

 I’ve had a mixed experience riding long distances, mostly AUK randonneur events – which are a beautiful thing.
 I had a few inklings last year, on the way to my second Super Randonneur series that all was not well.
-At Read more
+At time I put that down to poor sleep hygiene before events and the added pressure… Read more

 • Transcontinental Race: a paradox of mediation

 You ever seen a happier face than @philipp_tcr‘s at CP4 upon the arrival of his food?
 Us neither. #TCRNo4 #Apidura pic.twitter.com/vgtXnQuwVC — APIDURA (@apidura) August 8, 2016 Here’s the paradox.
-Professional road cycling offers easy access to a wealth of Read more
+Professional road cycling offers easy access to a wealth of direct experience: you can touch the riders if you want on the climbs, and catch… Read more